Linearized averaged resonant equations and their solution for dust particles: Constant coefficients

 \section{Constant coefficients}

-This appendix presents coefficients for linearized system of equations (Eqs. \ref{oscillations}) describing the orbital evolutions of the dust particles captured in the mean motion resonances in the PCR3BP with radiation.
+This appendix presents coefficients for linearized system of equations describing the orbital evolutions of the dust particles captured in the mean motion resonances in the PCRTBP with the PR effect, radial stellar wind and interstellar gas flow (Eqs. \ref{oscillations}).